-Customer Services

-For all winter service requests for additional gritting, grit bin replenishment and general enquiries please contact our customer services and out of hours teams on 0345 600 6400.
+Customer Services can be contacted for all winter service emergency request.
+For additional gritting, grit bin replenishment and general enquiries please use NCC web site Fix My Street or our customer services teams on 0345 600 6400.

 Winter services information contained on the NCC website is being reviewed and updated accordingly to accurately reflect our operations.
-There will also be ongoing meetings between Technical Services and Customer Services to ensure call handling procedures and internal communications are in place so that a joined-up service is delivered to the customer with one point of contact.
+There will also be ongoing meetings between Highways and Transport division and Customer Services to ensure call handling procedures and internal communications are in place so that a joined-up service is delivered to the customer with one point of contact.

 As with previous years, we will again be producing our customer information leaflet titled 'Highway Services in Winter', that provides useful information to the public on all aspects of the service.
-The leaflet, which includes when gritting will take place and on which roads and footpaths, as well as giving general advice on how to drive in winter conditions, will be available by the end of November following a thorough review of the information it contains.
-Given Covid considerations this will be distributed electronically rather than in the usual paper format, with paper copies available on request.
+The leaflet, which includes when gritting will take place and on which roads and footpaths, as well as giving general advice on how-to drive-in winter conditions, will be available by the end of November following a thorough review of the information it contains.

 The document will be distributed to all County Councillors and Town and Parish Councils.
 Information on the website includes details of our policies and maps of our primary gritting routes, along with those showing our strategic footpath network which will be treated in severe conditions such as snow or heavy icing.
 Alerts are sent out daily during the winter using social media.
 This will advise people on weather conditions and our proposed response.
 This information is also made available on the Northumberland County Council website.

-Additional Support

-We have recently renewed our Snow Clearing contract with local Farmers and sub-contractors to assist our operations by removing snow from the more remote roads in rural Northumberland.
-We are currently issuing prestart letters to the farmers and contractors.
-The Council has requested copies of insurance documentation and a schedule of equipment to be made available to provide support.
+Additional Support for our Snow Clearing contract with local Farmers and sub-contractors to assist our operations by removing snow from the more remote roads in rural Northumberland.

 We are conducting an audit of the equipment and its condition.
-This is ahead of the winter period and the exercise will be completed by the end of October early November 2021.
-The new contract will provide the farmers and sub-contractors with designated routes.
+This is ahead of the winter period and the exercise will be completed by the end of November early December 2023.

+This contract has provided the farmers and sub-contractors with designated routes.
 This will ensure that we are clearing the area in the most efficient way we can during a snow event and not revisiting areas which have been cleared.
-The contractor's plant and equipment will be integrated into our new automated gritting system to allow the Council full visibility of resources during intense periods of weather.
+The contractor's plant and equipment are intergraded into our new automated gritting system to allow the Council full visibility of resources during intense periods of weather.

-The Council has still retained the 5 voluntary groups which we refer to as "snow squads" who help with snow clearing from footpaths in villages such as Wooler, Belford and Bamburgh; Hexham Town Council also aid with snow clearance.
+The Council has still retained voluntary groups which we refer to as "snow squads" who help with snow clearing from footpaths in villages such as Wooler, Belford and Bamburgh; Hexham Town Council also aid with snow clearance.
 The offer to be included in the 'Snow Squads' will be rolled out again this winter.

-All volunteers have been trained, equipped with tools, and supplied salt to assist the Council and clear local footpaths around the County helping to keep residents safe.
+All volunteers have been trained, equipped with tools, and supplied salt to assist the Council and clear local footpaths around the County keeping the County residents safe.